Skip to content

 According to the DSM-5, NPD is characterized by:

-• Grandiosity: There will be a heightened sense of self-importance, such as thinking they are more beautiful, smart, important, talented, etc than their peers.
+• Grandiosity: There will be a heightened sense of self-importance, or grandiosity, such as thinking they are more beautiful, smart, important, talented, etc than their peers.

 • Low empathy: A major element of this diagnosis, and the element that has taken social media by storm, is the low capacity for empathy.
 People with NPD can have a range of ability to experience empathy as it exists on a spectrum.